tomy2105/KnowledgeNotes/cpp/cpp11.md

 Some info and problems about `std::async` [here](https://eli.thegreenplace.net/2016/the-promises-and-challenges-of-stdasync-task-based-parallelism-in-c11/).

+One more code example is in [Philosophers.cpp](Philosophers.cpp).

-For high-performance, low-level work, communicating between threads is sometimes needed without the overhead of mutexes.
-This is done using [atomic operations](https://en.wikipedia.org/wiki/Atomic_operation "Atomic operation") on memory locations.
+For data used by multiple threads without locks one can use  [atomic operations](https://en.cppreference.com/w/cpp/atomic/atomic) on memory locations.
 These can optionally specify the minimum memory visibility constraints needed for an operation.
 Explicit [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier "Memory barrier") may also be used for this purpose.